quadram-institute-bioscience/dadaist2/docs/pages/dadaist2.md

     Filename for the program log.

+- _--popup_

+    Display popup notifications (tested on MacOS and Ubuntu)

 ## Source code and documentation
-The program is freely available at https://github.com/quadram-institute-bioscience/dadaist2 released under the MIT licence.
+The program is freely available at [https://quadram-institute-bioscience.github.io/dadaist2](https://quadram-institute-bioscience.github.io/dadaist2) released under the MIT licence.
 The website contains further DOCUMENTATION.